997 Turbo / GT22006–present Turbo discussion on the current model Porsche 911 Twin Turbo. Sponsored By SharkWerks, Inc

 Subsequently, the Bilstein B16 Damptronic went on to become by far the most popularcoilover mod for Porsche Turbo based on my extensive web research :-).
 That comes probably as no surprise because of A. what it does: it totally transforms the stock car from a soft grand tourer to a legitimate world class sports car, and B. what it costs: economy of scale from Bilstein itself, and C. what Bilstein offers: lifetime warranty (incredible if you think about it).
 With respect to reliability, while nothing is perfect - sh*t happens with mods and anyone should be smart enough to know that by now, Bilstein's reliability is as good as any suspension setup, if not among best in industry.
 To me, there are enough data now to indicate an overwhelming majority of suspension setup problems is from poor installation, too much lowering, and adding other stiff components/links to the car that the suspension was never designed with.
 Bottom line: always, always, always get the most experienced tech to install you suspension, don't lower the car too much, buy only from authorized dealer (lifetime warranty), and be careful with "other components" added to suspension.

-Bilstein has PASM, meaning the damping force is automatically adjusted and you don't have to set damping force - it acts just like the stock system, except vastly improved as the 2 PASM settings are both quite functional.
+Bilstein has PASM, meaning the damping force is automatically adjusted and you don't have to set damping force - it acts just like the stock system and has 2 modes, but here the 2 modes are closer to each other in feel and very useable, not way too soft (Normal) or way too hard (Hard) like the stock system.
+This alone is worth the change as now both modes are useable.
 While there are alternatives such as KW, Moton, JRZ, remember that these systems are more for the track and you lose PASM and the damping forces have to be adjusted manually.
 Damping force adjustment is not a simple matter as some vendors make it out to be (adjust so and so for comfort, so and so for handling ---> bad simplification IMHO): when you adjust for comfort, handling is affected adversely; as importantly understeer/oversteer behavior will be changed as well.
 For this reason IMHO Bilstein is still the first and only choice for a mostly street car; there are other excellent coilovers but many are designed for the track and people have had problems with stiffness for street use.
 (BTW, KW V3 is an excellent coilover but I am currently withholding recommendation because there is something odd about its spring rates, resulting in a car that's soft in front and very stiff in rear that a few owners have complained about.)

 There are 2 Bilstein versions: B16 Damptronic with PASM (automatic damping adjustment) and B16 PSS10 without PASM (manual damping adjustment like Moton/JRZ/etc.).
 If you don't like to have PASM, then get the PSS10 version.
 My vote remains with the popular Bilstein Damptronic because simply I am having an absolute blast and a grin on my face every day .
 Kidding aside, a popular, well proven, automatic turn-key solution essentially made by Porsche - what more could you ask for?